tomverchere/tomvercheremm/_portfolio/art_skills.md

     alt: "placeholder image 3"
 ---

+This a research project funded by NSF involving the application of robotics to artistic endeavors.
+My involvement in the project includes:
+- Trajectory representation (Sigma Lognormal Method for human trajectory representation)
+- Trajectory estimation/optimization (applied factor graphs using GTSAM)
+- Impedance matching and control of the Franka Emika Panda manipulator for teleoperated trajectory generation

-I'm learning GTSAM for this...
+I'm learning GTSAM and GTDynamics for this...
 Let's hope it goes well!
 This pays the bills :)

-{% include gallery caption="This is a sample gallery." %}
+{% include gallery caption="This is a gallery of generated trajectories and outputs." %}